Suzi Q: Ride Fat, Stay Fast

 "This is a seriously nimble whip—not what you're used to from traditional fat bikes.
 The narrow q-factor is a dream to pedal for big racing efforts, and its short chainstays and extended reach make for balanced, natural handling on singletrack." — Andreas Hestler

 - 192mm Q-factor is 20mm narrower than standard fat bikes to improve pedalling performance and comfort.

 - 27.5x3.8 tires for improved rollover and lower rotating weight.

 - Fits up to 27.5x4.2 tires (when available, with safe clearance from 770mm x 104mm).

 - Next generation fat bike geometry is longer, slacker, and more agile.

 - Integrated chainstay protector and downtube protector.

-- Di2 electronics-compatible with internal stealth battery port.
+- Di2 electronics-compatible with an internal stealth battery port.

 - Full carbon monocoque fork on the -90°, -70°, and -50° models.